harshitha-cr/omnifood/06-Omnifood/process.md

 - Always begin with responsiveness in mind (PDF)
 - Use of rem, max-width, %, viewposrt relativeness etc.
+- Try segregating css designs based on diff components being styled & general reusable blocks (I'LL DO LATER for this one)

 # Hero section